 Know Before You Go

-Please check the Breckenridge Heritage Alliance website for museum schedule.
-This museum is free with a $5 suggested donation..
+Please check the Breckenridge History (formerly Breckenridge Heritage Alliance) website for museum schedule.
+This museum is free with a $5 suggested donation.
+There is a Breckenridge History history interpreter at the museum, and self-guided tour.